Program

 Friday, 4th April

-• Aurore Val (CNRS Aix Marseille Université): A long road to Open Science in prehistoric archaeology
+Aurore Val (CNRS Aix Marseille University): A long road to Open Science in prehistoric archaeology

-• Françoise Genova (CNRS Strasbourg): Case study: How is reproducibility ensured in the field of astrophysics?
+Françoise Genova (CNRS Strasbourg): Case study: How reproducibility is ensured in the field of astronomy

 10:15-10:45am Coffee break